yashwanthvarmaalluri/ml2021week1/README.md

 # What this bot can do?
 * It greets the user by his name
-* It wishes him according to the time of the day
+* It wishes the user according to the time of the day
 * It is useful in currency conversion
 * It can evaluate expressions
 * It provides interesting facts